 What To Do If You Are Stopped By The Police?

-The Savvy and Experienced Criminal and Traffic Lawyers of Kurtz & Blum Discuss How to Handle Yourself In a Traffic Stop
+How to Handle Yourself In a Traffic Stop

 The question is what you should do if you are stopped by the police.
 The most important thing to do if you’re stopped by the police is to be nice.
 Be pleasant and professional.
 Do not argue; don’t be sarcastic, insulting, or difficult with the officer.
 Most police officers are simply trying to do their job.
 Most officers will treat you professionally.
 However even in situations where this is not the case, you will only cause yourself additional problems by being a jerk.
 Closely related advice is for you to restrain yourself from trying to be funny.
 Many officers will find this inappropriate.
 Keep in mind that just about anything you do or say while in contact with the police will likely be written down somewhere.
 It makes for a bad day for us as lawyers and for our clients as well when we walk into court to find out that even a simple traffic ticket is actually a hotly contested matter, simply because our client gave the officer a hard time.
 And please remember it makes no difference at all whether the officer “deserved” it.
 Either way, it will come back to haunt you.